Reg Dwight liked a fight on a Saturday night, me I'm just a lawnmower, you can tell me by the way I walk.

-I don't offer buy the local rag because its mostly full of nothing, but this week I thought I'd take alook at what they are reporting on, and to my surprise there was this article on Bradlaugh hall in bangalore.
+I don't offer buy the local rag mostly because its mostly full of nothing, but this week I thought I'd take alook at what they are reporting on, and to my surprise there was this article on Bradlaugh Hall in Bangalore.

-My pleasnat surprise was then a bit deflated as I thought whoever wrote it might include some stuff about his life and how well he represented Norhampton, but know they missed the opportunity.
+My pleasant surprise was then a bit deflated as I thought whoever wrote it might include some stuff about his life and how well he represented Northampton, but for some strange reason they missed the opportunity.

 Earlier this week I was diverted on my homeward journey down the litter strewn A45 and had to take a slightly different route home which led me through the village of Earls Barton.

 The traffic was slow as others had had the same idea as me and when I got to the point of just about leaving the village to join the Wellingborough road I glanced to my left and saw this.